Body Tracking Overview

 3D body fitting

 Moreover, a user can enable fitting to unlock even more information about each identity.
-The fitting process takes the history of each tracked person to deduce all missing keypoints thanks to the human kinematic’s constraint used by the body tracking module.
-It is also able to extract local rotation between a pair of neighbor bones by solving the inverse kinematic problem.
-These data will be compatible with some known software for avataring for example.
-Here is an example where BODY_FORMAT::BODY_34 were used to animate an avatar in Unreal.
+The fitting process uses the history of each tracked person to deduce all missing keypoints, relying on the human kinematic constraints used by the body tracking module.
+It can also extract the local rotation between a pair of neighboring bones by solving the inverse kinematics problem.
+This data is compatible with common avatar animation software, for example.
+Below is an example where BODY_FORMAT::BODY_34 was used to animate an avatar in Unreal.

 Detection Outputs